History of Minneapolis: Shaping the skyline

+21st century

 Light rail made its debut in Minneapolis with the opening of the Blue Line on June 26, 2004.
 This line, part of the Metro system, starts in downtown Minneapolis and progresses southeastward along Minnesota State Highway 55 (also known as Hiawatha Avenue), passes Minnehaha Park on the west side, and serves the Minneapolis–Saint Paul International Airport before it terminates at the Mall of America in Bloomington.
 In 2014, service began on the Green Line which connects downtown with the University of Minnesota and downtown St. Paul.

 Rediscovering the riverfront

 The output of the tailrace canal at Mill Ruins Park, with the Stone Arch Bridge above and to the right.

 Hitherto "the backside of the city", the riverfront caught the attention of a convoluted network of private and government interests who sometimes fought.
 They developed townhouses and high rises, and rebuilt and renovated lofts—often neglecting affordability—revitalizing mills on both banks.
 The Minneapolis Park and Recreation Board acquired land along the river banks, including much of Nicollet Island, all of Boom Island, and the West River Parkway corridor.
 These properties were developed with trails and parkways, and this spurred the development of private land adjacent to the riverfront, creating the new Mill District neighborhood.
 The Stone Arch Bridge was opened to pedestrian traffic in 1994, creating a link in the trail system and providing extensive views of Saint Anthony Falls.
 Some of the old commercial buildings were adapted to new uses.
 The Whitney Hotel was built in what used to be the Standard Mill, while the North Star Lofts was a new use for the former North Star Woolen Mills building.
 Other projects, such as Saint Anthony Main and a number of condominium and townhouse projects, provide residents with the opportunity to live within view of Saint Anthony Falls.

 Urban archeology along the riverfront has uncovered remnants of the flour mills built in the 1860s and 1870s, along with the headrace canal that once supplied water to the mills and the trestle supports for the Minnesota Eastern Railroad.
 These ruins, which had once been buried with gravel and fill, are now open to the public as Mill Ruins Park.
 The park has signs interpreting the history of the area and the buildings that had once been there.
 The Washburn "A" Mill, severely damaged by an 1891 fire but now stabilized, now hosts the Mill City Museum, opened in 2003 by the Minnesota Historical Society.
 The museum presents a history of flour milling and industrial development along the river, and an eight-story elevator ride shows the various steps that turned wheat into flour.
 The Guthrie Theater moved to a new building along the riverfront in 2006, just southeast of the Mill City Museum.